Cybersecurity specialist job growth shows no signs of slowing. It’s a rewarding and lucrative position, putting you on a path to a fulfilling career.

 Instead of an “either-or degree,” you can enroll in a graduate program that combines both approaches.

-The Academic Requirements And Time Commitment To Earn An Msit In Cybersecurity
+The Academic Requirements and Time Commitment to Earn an MS in Cybersecurity

 Many schools require a bachelor’s in IT or a related field to qualify for admission, but an undergraduate degree in a different area of study may be accepted if you can demonstrate relevant work experience or a technical aptitude.
 Like most master’s programs, an MSIT in cybersecurity can usually be completed in two years while working full time.